k-Jandhyala/ucrtextbookfiles/README.md

    - The site automatically deploys when you push to the `main` branch
    - The GitHub Actions workflow handles the deployment process

+### Option 2: Vercel (Recommended)
+1. **Deploy to Vercel:**
+   - Connect your GitHub repository to Vercel
+   - Vercel will automatically detect it as a static site
+   - The `vercel.json` configuration optimizes PDF serving
+   - Your site will be available at: `https://[your-project-name].vercel.app/`

+2. **Advantages of Vercel:**
+   - Better PDF handling and CORS support
+   - Faster global CDN
+   - Automatic HTTPS
+   - Better caching for static assets

 3. **Adding Files:**
-   - Place PDF files in the `public/` directory
+   - Place PDF files in the `files/` directory
    - Update the links in `index.html` accordingly
    - Use relative paths (not absolute paths starting with `/`)